The Care Guide. How to make a pair last ten years.

 Kevlar is sensitive to UV, heat, and chlorine.
-The denim itself is fine with normal
+The denim itself is fine with normal washing, but the lining behind it isn't.
+Follow these six rules and the protective layer outlasts the denim layer.

 Take all CE inserts out of every pocket before washing.
 They don't tolerate water and won't dry inside the garment.
 Put them somewhere safe — usually next to the washing machine so you don't forget to reinstall.